mel1006/data-science-2025-tartu/README.md

 To replicate this analysis:
 1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/tsiaras/uk-road-safety-accidents-and-vehicles).
 2. Place the file `Accident_Information.csv` in the `data/` directory.
-3. Run this notebook from start to finish using Python ≥3.10 and the following libraries:
+3. Run this notebook from start to finish using Python ≥3.10 and a standard data science stack for data preprocessing, visualization, and machine learning(some libraries may need to be installed beforehand)
-   - pandas, numpy, matplotlib, seaborn, scikit-learn
 4. All random seeds are fixed for reproducibility.

 ---